Is R&D Worth it?

 It is about exploring possibilities and thereby opening up new opportunities.
 R&D may result in new products or services, or indeed, to servitisation of products, where enhancements through smart technology, for example, bring additional dimensions to the inherent value of the products themselves.

 Key Benefits of R&D

-R&D is not something that is limited to large corporations.
-It has key benefits for SMEs looking for ways to compete more effectively.
+R&D is not something that is limited to large corporations, in fact when asking ‘is R&D worth it?’, there are key benefits for SMEs looking for ways to compete more effectively.

 While having a unique selling proposition (USP) is cited as a key quality for businesses, in practice it can be a challenge to achieve.
 However, R&D is one clear means of working towards and gaining a USP.

 Researching new product or service ideas is the strategic approach to developing a USP.

 R&D can also be an income builder, either from creating new income streams, or from attracting fresh investment on the back of innovation and new concepts.

 It also provides an excellent foundation for collaborative working and fruitful partnerships, further honing a company’s competitive edge.